 Locate the Leak

 Under slab leak detection may seem like a complicated process, but if homeowners have the right tools, they should be able to figure out how to detect water leaks under concrete with ease.
 Hydro-static testing can be done with the help of a professional and involves locating the sewer cleanout and testing it for a leak.
-Another way to find how to find a water leak under a concrete slab is through isolation leak testing, which is a way of testing all sections of the plumbing separately until a leak is located.
+Another way to find a water leak under a concrete slab is through isolation leak testing, which is a way of testing all sections of the plumbing separately until a leak is located.
 This is also done with the help of a professional.

 Prevent Further Damage